uchicago-cs/cmsc22000/website/hw/hw6.rst

 ------------------------

 Please note that you will not be submitting your code through Gradescope.
-Instead, make sure that you have provided the URLs to your runs through Gradescope.
+Instead, Gradescope will ask you to provide the URLs for the runs you produce.
+If you consulted any external resources for any particular task, please make sure to include it in the same text field where you specified the URL for that task's run.

 That said, we still need you to push your code in case we need to look at any of your code (but we will not be grading the code itself).